The quote email

 How the client signs

-- A name field: the client types their full name as their signature
+- Name field — the client types their full name as their digital signature.

 - Locks the quote permanently (no further edits by anyone)